Where We Work

 Provide Food & Water

-India’s northwestern states of Punjab and Haryana are the country’s largest producers of essential foods like wheat and rice.
-Here, TNC is working with the region’s farmers to eliminate the need to burn fields before replanting.
-By promoting science-driven regenerative agricultural practices, these regions can reduce their carbon emissions, improve soil structure and reduce costs to the farmer.
+India’s states of Punjab and Haryana are the country’s largest producers of essential foods like wheat and rice.
+Here, TNC is working with farmers to eliminate the need to burn fields before replanting and reduce pressure on local watersheds.
+By promoting regenerative agricultural practices, these regions can reduce their carbon emissions, improve soil structure and reduce costs to the farmer.

 Conserving the Humboldt Current